cablelabs/micronets-reg-server/README.md

 - modify `lib/config.js` to provide default endpoints to the mso-portal and auth-server instances
 - modify `/etc/micronets/config/reg-server.conf` when running as a docker container to override endpoints (see `micronets` repo readme)
 - pre-provision the medical device to connect to the Registration Server when the onboarding button is pressed.
-  * This is done by updating `/etc/micronets/config/registration.conf` on the Raspberry Pi Zero W device.
+  * This is done by updating `/etc/micronets/config/thisRegistration.conf` on the Raspberry Pi Zero W device.
+  * (default initial settings are copied from `/etc/micronets/config/registration.conf`)

 ## Runtime Dependencies
  - mso-portal or mso-portal-stub (MSO Portal), and any upstream components, eg. micronets CA, subscriber DB, etc.